RedHatInsights/dvo-extractor/README.md

 This service will receive records from a given Kafka topic, download the items from the S3 server and apply Insights rules to downloaded tarball.

-JSON containing Insights rules results will be send to a different Kafka topic and logged in a way to be determined.
+JSON containing Insights rules results will be sent to a different Kafka topic and logged in a way to be determined.

 Incoming and outgoing Kafka topics are configurable, these can be even handled